SanderMertens/flecs/docs/Queries.md

 ### Source
 > *Supported by: filters, cached queries, rules*

 Source is a property of a term that specifies the entity on which the term should be matched.
 Queries support two kinds of sources: static and variable.
 A static source is known when the query is created (for example: match `SimTime` on entity `Game`), whereas a variable source is resolved while the query is evaluated.
-When no explicit source is specified, a default variable source called `$This` is used (see [Variables](#variables)).
+When no explicit source is specified, a default variable source called `$this` is used (see [Variables](#variables)).

 When a query only has terms with fixed sources, iterating the query will return a result at least once when it matches, and at most once if the query terms do not match wildcards.
 If a query has one or more terms with a fixed source that do not match the entity, the query will return no results.
 A source does not need to match the query when the query is created.